acse-ota19/acse-9-independent-research-project-LCS18/README.md

 The optional software is for labelling, if desired.

-Once all the files are retrieved, open Pycharm (or similar IDE) and run yt-loading-and-predicting.ipynb (choose a proper Youtube video involving roughnecks working on a rig) to have a first visualisation of possible results.
+Once all the files are retrieved, open Jupyter Notebook and run yt-loading-and-predicting.ipynb (choose a proper Youtube video involving roughnecks working on a rig) to have a first visualisation of possible results.

 ## Built with